 2. Facilitates smooth, bias-free inter-company and intra-company comparisons

-When performing an inter-company or an intra-company financial analysis or comparison, the year-by-year tax expense of an organization is noticeably volatile as it depends not only on the yearly level of its earnings, but also depends on the tax slabs or tax rates which differ from one country to another, or even from one province to another.
+When performing an inter-company or an intra-company financial analysis or comparison, the year-by-year tax expense of an organization is noticeably volatile.
+This is because it depends not only on the yearly level of its earnings, but also depends on the tax slabs or tax rates which differ from one country to another, or even from one province to another.

-An assessment of pretax income, as opposed to net earnings after tax, facilitates a much smoother and bias-free comparison process of the organization over time, as well as a comparison to other companies.
-The process eliminates any discrepancies or effects that a tax expense could leave on an organization’s earnings.
+An assessment of pretax income, as opposed to net earnings after tax, facilitates a much smoother and bias-free comparison of the organization over time, as well as a comparison to other companies.
+Looking at pretax income eliminates any discrepancies or effects that a tax expense could leave on an organization’s earnings.